amp64/sonosbugtracker/README.md

 # Sonos Bug Tracker
-The new Sonos apps, v80, are a problem.
+The new Sonos apps, v80, are in a bit of a state.
 Here is an attempt to track the main problems, so we can see how things are progressing.
-There's no code in here.
+(There's no code in here).

-Check the Issues tab for everything we know about.
+Check the _Issues_ tab for everything we know about.

 # Opening Issues
 First, see if there's already one that covers it.
 If it is, great, add a comment if you can provide more information.
 (No +1s please).